Havvah/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this is my variables readme
+this is my variable readme